Updated October 2019

 Kwiziq’s claim to fame is its artificial intelligence.
 It uses its AI to determine your proficiency with different grammatical concepts, as well as when to test you on them.
 The way it tests you feels almost like Anki to me, which is a good thing.
 It’s not that it reminds you of these things right before it thinks you’ll forget them, but it really throws one or two concepts at you until you make your way through them and prove that you’re ready to move on to something more advanced.

-Besides the technical stuff, Kwiziq’s grammar is separated into CEFR levels: A1-C1, A1 being beginner, C1 being advanced.
+Besides the technical stuff, Kwiziq’s grammar is separated into CEFR levels, so both you and Kwiziq know what your actual skill level is: A1-C1, A1 being beginner, C1 being advanced.
 This is a great way to conceptualize your Spanish level based on your knowledge of grammar.
 Many of us have a hard time being confident with our level, so this is a great help.
 With Kwiziq’s gamification, which we’ll go into detail about later, these levels build up onto each other, just as they do with any skill.

 To master these levels, you take quizzes!
 The AI determines which concepts you should review, and then offers you quizzes, or “kwizzes”, based on this material.
 Your mastery of every concept starts at 0% and goes up or down depending on the questions you get right or wrong.
 As you get closer to 100%, the AI will suggest you move on to an upper level.